zitadel/zitadel-examples/b2b-nextjs/README.md

 This is a demo showcasing how you can use ZITADEL in a B2B (Business-to-Business) context, where a company is providing a customer portal to their customers:

-- A user of the customer should see all granted projects in the portal
+- A user of the customer should see all granted projects in the portal ("Service discovery")
 - A admin user of the customers sees a list of customer's users (could be expanded to make roles editable)

 ## Getting Started